Understanding Long-Term Incentives

 Not everyone gets Long-Term Incentives (LTIs) as part of their rewards package, but those who do are usually considered crucial to the success of the company.
-A well-designed LTI program can help a company to lure and keep top executive talent, and to align company leaders with the long-term performance of the organization.
+A well-designed LTIP (Long Term Incentive Plan) can help a company to lure and keep top executive talent, and to align company leaders with the long-term goals and performance of the organization.
 They can also engender loyalty and a sense of ownership amongst the rank and file employees.
+LTIPs generally offer the opportunity for equity or deferred compensation over and above salary.

 Are you able to automate your LTI process and run it smoothly?
 Can you create all the types of stock and deferred comp plans you need?
 Do you have the transparency and reporting required to manage the programs in a compliant way?
 Let’s look at what it takes to manage LTI plans effectively, and make your life as a compensation administrator easier.